 Over the years, I’ve learned something about myself.
 When it comes to eating in general, I prefer to eat large meals as opposed to constantly eating throughout the day.

-So a couple of years ago, I decided to fully embrace the idea of eating one large meal a day, which led to an unintentional 20-pound weight loss in less than two months.
+So in 2012, I decided to fully embrace the idea of eating one large meal a day, which led to an unintentional 20-pound weight loss in less than two months.
 It was at this point that I came to realize that I had actually stumbled upon a real breakthrough in weight loss – The concept of intermittent fasting.